cfox20/budgeting_tool/README.md

 ## Troubleshooting

-- If the GUI fails to launch, confirm that the Qt platform plugins are available by reinstalling PySide6 (`pip install --force-reinstall PySide6`).
+- If the desktop window fails to launch, confirm that both Python and R are installed and that `Rscript` is on your PATH.
-- When building with PyInstaller, ensure you run the command from an activated virtual environment that already has PySide6, pandas, and matplotlib installed.
+- When building with PyInstaller, ensure you run the command from an activated virtual environment that already has PySide6 and pandas installed, and that the target machine also has R available.
 - To reset the app, close it and delete the `user_data/` folder.
 The next launch recreates it with the default sample records.

-Enjoy budgeting with a fully local desktop experience!
+Enjoy budgeting with a fully local desktop experience powered by R Shiny!